WELCOME TO CAMP SONSHINE!

 Can my kiddos attend more than one week?

-• YES – Each week is completely unique and many families already attend camp more than one week
+• YES – Each week is completely unique and many families already attend camp more than one week OR EVEN ALL 10 SESSIONS!

 Where do you get your amazing staff and are they trained?